Team-Synapse-UoM/.github/profile/README.md

 # Team Synapse UoM
 ## EN3150 Assignment 03

 Welcome to Team Synapse UoM's GitHub organization!
 We are a group of electrical engineering students from the University of Moratuwa, working on the **Pattern Recognition (EN3150) Group Assignment**.
-Our focus is on deep learning techniques, particularly Convolutional Neural Networks (CNNs) and image classification.
+Our focus is on deep learning techniques - Convolutional Neural Networks (CNNs) for image classification.

 ### Part 1: Custom CNN for Image Classification
 ---